Bates Style Guidelines

 *commas: Bates uses the serial, or Oxford, comma in a simple series: He owns a Dodge, a Plymouth, and a Chevy.

-committees: Capitalize standing committees at Bates, whether they be committees of the Board of Trustees, the Alumni Council, or faculty: Grounds and Building Committee, Academic Standing Committee.
+committees: Capitalize standing committees at Bates, whether committees of the Board of Trustees, the Alumni Council, or faculty: the Committee on College Infrastructure; the Academic Standing Committee.
 Lowercase informal use: He’s a member of the search committee.

 Commencement: Capitalize names of major Bates events.

-Convocation: Capitalize references to the fall gathering that celebrates the beginning of the academic year.
+Convocation: The full name of the fall gathering that celebrates the beginning of the academic year is Opening Convocation.

 dean’s list: Lowercase always.

-first-year: Hyphenate first-year when referring to both an individual member of the youngest Bates class — He’s a first-year without a care in the world — and the whole class of first-year students.
+first-year: Use “first-year student” instead of “first-year” when referring an individual member of the youngest Bates class — He’s a first-year student without a care in the world.

 honorary degree: Bates awards the following honorary degrees: